 - MA 714, Selected topics in discrete mathematics.
 Review of recent research in discrete mathematics.
 May be repeated to a maximum of nine credits.
 Prerequisite: Consent of instructor. - MA 715, Selected Topics in Optimization.
-Topics will be selected from the areas of mathematical control theory; integer programming; combinatorial

-- optimization; large-scale optimization; nonlinear programming; dynamic optimization, etc. May be repeated for a maximum of nine credits.
-Prerequisite: Consent of instructor. - MA 721, Selected Topics in Numerical Analysis.
+Topics will be selected from the areas of mathematical control theory; integer programming; combinatorial optimization; large-scale optimization; nonlinear programming; dynamic optimization, etc. May be repeated for a maximum of nine credits.
+Prerequisite: Consent of instructor.

+MA 721, Selected Topics in Numerical Analysis.
 Review of current research in numerical analysis.
 May be repeated to a maximum of nine credits.
-Prerequisite: Consent of instructor. - MA 732, Selected Topics in Differential and Integral Equations.
-Advanced topics in theory of differential (ordinary or partial) and integral equations such as topological dynamics; almost periodic solutions; stochastic differential equations; integro-differential and differential-difference equations; generalized functions as solutions; non-linear partial differential equations; singular equations. - MA 748, Master's thesis research.
+Prerequisite: Consent of instructor.

+MA 732, Selected Topics in Differential and Integral Equations.
+Advanced topics in theory of differential (ordinary or partial) and integral equations such as topological dynamics; almost periodic solutions; stochastic differential equations; integro-differential and differential-difference equations; generalized functions as solutions; non-linear partial differential equations; singular equations.

+MA 748, Master's thesis research.
 Half-time to full-time work on thesis.
 May be repeated to a maximum of six semesters.
-Prereq: All course work toward the degree must be completed. - MA 749, Dissertation Research.
+Prereq: All course work toward the degree must be completed.

+MA 749, Dissertation Research.
 Half-time to full-time work on dissertation.
 May be repeated to a maximum of six semesters.
-Prerequisite: Registration for two full-time semesters of MA 769 residence credit following the successful completion of the qualifying exams. - MA 751, 752, Selected Topics in Topology (3 hrs. each).
-Prerequisite: MA 651. - MA 761, Homological Algebra Homological algebra; modules; exact sequences; functors; homological dimension; extension problems.
-Prerequisite: Consent of instructor. - MA 764, 765, Selected Topics in Algebra (3 hrs. each).
+Prerequisite: Registration for two full-time semesters of MA 769 residence credit following the successful completion of the qualifying exams.

+MA 751, 752, Selected Topics in Topology - (3 hrs. each).
+Prerequisite: MA 651.

+MA 761, Homological Algebra Homological algebra; modules; exact sequences; functors; homological dimension; extension problems.
+Prerequisite: Consent of instructor.

+MA 764, 765, Selected Topics in Algebra - (3 hrs. each).
 Reports and discussion on recent advances in groups theory; ring theory; and homological algebra.
-Prerequisite: MA 661 and consent of instructor. - MA 768, Residence Credit for Master's Degree.
-(1-6 hours), May be repeated to a maximum of 12 hours. - MA 769, Residence Credit for Doctoral Degree May be repeated indefinitely.
-(1-12 credits equivalence) May be repeated indefinitely.
-(Students should register for two semesters of nine hours residency credit or three semesters at 6 hours.
-With the approval of the students advisory committee, the Director of Graduate Studies and the Graduate Dean, students may substitute course work for part of the residency requirement.) - MA 772, Selected Topics in the Theory of Complex Variables Prerequisite: Consent of instructor. - MA 773, 774, Selected Topics in Analysis May be repeated once for a maximum of six credits.
-Prerequisite: Consent of instructor. - MA 777, 778, Mathematical Seminar May be repeated once for a total of six credits.
+Prerequisite: MA 661 and consent of instructor.

+MA 767, Dissertation Residence Credit.
+Residency Credit for dissertation research after qualifying examination.
+Students may register for this course in the semester of the qualifying examination.
+A minimum of two semesters are required as well as continuous enrollment (Fall and Spring) until the dissertation is completed and defended.

+MA 768, Residence Credit for Master's Degree.
+(1-6 hours), May be repeated to a maximum of 12 hours.

+MA 769, Residence Credit for Doctoral Degree May be repeated indefinitely.
+(1-12 credits equivalence)

+MA 772, Selected Topics in the Theory of Complex Variables.
+Prerequisite: Consent of instructor.

+MA 773, 774, Selected Topics in Analysis May be repeated once for a maximum of six credits.
+Prerequisite: Consent of instructor.

+MA 777, 778, Mathematical Seminar May be repeated once for a total of six credits.
 Prerequisite: Consent of instructor.